limonaluna/rag-and-fine-tuning-upskilling/06-LLM-Fine-Tuning/06-LLM-Fine-Tuning-NoCode.md

 - Format must be **JSON Lines (JSONL)** with **UTF-8 encoding**

 💡 *Tip: You can use an LLM to help you generate training examples.
 Provide it with your source material and prompt it to create a specific number of examples (in JSONL-format) tailored to your use case (e.g., Q&A, summarization, classification).*

+- For your reference, a sample notebook has been created that reads the source data (JSON format) and uses GPT-4o to create a structured JSONL document with synthetic training data.
+Check it out here: 06-LLM-Fine-Tuning\06-Generate-Test-Data.ipynb

 ### Step 2: Open the *Create a custom model* wizard